VioletBitKitten/SAPI/doc/SAPI.md

 This library implements the [SpVoice}(https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee125640(v=vs.85)) and [SpFileStream](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee125548(v=vs.85)) interfaces.
 The primary purpose of this library is to provide a simple interface for TTS.

-## TODO

-* Implement an interface for making use of the Status property.

 ## References

 * Microsoft SAPI Documentation on the SpVoice interface.\